 Job Market Paper: “Regulatory Mandates and Electric Vehicle Product Variety” (with Sarah Armitage)

-Abstract: When should policies to encourage new types of products use supply-side tools, like regulations and mandates, and when should they use demand-pull tools like consumer incentives?
-We study an important supply-side policy in the early electric vehicle industry: the zero-emission vehicle mandate in California and nine other states.
-Focusing on the 2009–17 period, we examine the interaction between imperfect competition and endogenous product entry.
-After showing that firms internalized much of the social benefit of entry under the mandate, we evaluate a counterfactual policy that replaces the mandate with a demand-pull subsidy and tax regime.
-Holding fixed the regulator’s stated target, electric vehicle sales in regulated states, the demand-pull policy creates a weaker incentive for socially beneficial product entry and generates lower consumer and total surplus.
-When fewer products are introduced, producers avoid entry costs, but forego long run benefits of entry.
+Abstract: When should policies to encourage new types of products use supply-side tools, like regulations and mandates, and when should they use demand-side tools like consumer incentives?
+When prices are set nationally but policy varies by state, supply-side and demand-side tools are no longer equivalent.
+We study an important state-level supply-side policy in the early electric vehicle industry: the zero-emission vehicle mandate in California and nine other states.
+Focusing on the 2009–17 period, we examine two channels for policy effects: imperfect competition and endogenous product entry.
+Using a structural model of new vehicle pricing, demand, and product entry, we compare the mandate to a counterfactual demand-side policy that instead uses a consumer subsidy and tax.
+Holding fixed the regulator’s stated target, electric vehicle sales in regulated states, the demand-side policy creates a weaker incentive for socially beneficial product entry and generates lower consumer and total surplus.
+When fewer products are introduced, producers avoid entry costs, but forego long-run benefits of entry.